Adam-Kelly-05/Project300-Anime-Website/README.md

     linkStyle 2 stroke:#333,stroke-width:2px,stroke-dasharray: 5,5;
     linkStyle 3 stroke:#333,stroke-width:2px,stroke-dasharray: 5,5;
     linkStyle 4 stroke:#E06666,stroke-width:2px,stroke-dasharray: 2,2;
+---

+📜 License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

 🌸 Thank you for checking out Anirank!
 Feedback and contributions are welcome